curityio/curity-operational-training/3-deployments-and-upgrades/TESTING.md

 ## Patch the Configuration

-Then run a patch to update the configuration to Azure's dynamically generated URLs:
+Then run a patch to enable a working system with Azure's dynamically generated URLs:

 ```bash
 ./postdeployment/patch.sh
 ```

-Also inspect the `patch.xml` file to understand the configuration settings that use external URLs.\
-Run the Admin UI to locate these settings and check their updated values.

 ## Create a Test User Account